SAMa: Material-aware 3D Selection and Segmentation: Applications

-For selection on meshes, we exploit their UV parametrization by writing the selected material similarities to a 2D UV map.
-This enables trivial creation of material-ID maps, or changing the selected material.
+\textbf{Meshes.} For selection on meshes, we exploit their UV parametrization by writing the selected material similarities to a 2D UV map.
+This enables trivial creation of material-ID maps, or change of a selected material.
 Here, because the similarities are directly projected to pixel values, we find it beneficial to use the hole-filling and sprinkle-removal techniques described in the original SAM2 paper \cite{ravi2024sam2}.

-We show results on the output of text-to-mesh generated assets and other meshes \cite{wei2024meshlrm}.
-Using our automatic segmentation we can easily replace the diffuse textures on a text-to-3D generated asset with PBR materials.
+We show results on the output of text-to-mesh generated assets \cite{wei2024meshlrm}.
+Using our automatic segmentation we can easily replace the diffuse textures on a text-to-3D generated asset with PBR materials (see Suppl.
+Fig. 10).